 1. Local vs. Away-From-Home

-We suggest you take “un-official” campus visits, talk to the students, sit-in on an academic class of interest, tour the campus and city and spend more than a couple of days.
-Either way, make sure if you choose a school in the north, you like snow or in the south where typically it is sunshine most every day.
+Unofficial campus visits are great opportunities to talk to the students, sit-in on an academic class of interest, tour the campus and city and spend more than a couple of days.

-While location and distance are similar issues, how far from home you want to be just might be as important.
+While location is important, so is distance from home… how far from home you want to be just might be as important.
 For some going to college is a chance to explore a different part of the country.
 For other students and their parents having dinner with their family once a week may also be important.

 2. Cost/Financial Aid

-Have you ever heard your parents say “Study and get good grades it will mean something”.
-They were actually right!
+When parents say “Study and get good grades it will mean something…” they arere actually right!
 The cost of a college education is approximately $125,000 and in some cases it exceeds $200,000.
 While this seems expensive and almost out of reach to some families, cost should not be the only reason you and your family pass on a certain college or university.
 While cost is a top consideration that most parents think about when the topic of paying for college comes up, remember not all colleges cost the same.

 All schools are now required to provide a “cost calculator” or “net price calculator” which can be helpful in getting a preliminary read of the cost of attending (the same generally found under financial aid support sites).